Water Power Technical Collaboration Program for Advanced Manufacturing and Materials

 Funding

 - No funding changes hands between the parties.
-Applicants’ cost share is generally “in-kind”, including labor, materials, travel, equipment, and subcontract costs.
+Applicants’ cost share is generally “in-kind”, and can include labor, materials, travel, equipment, and subcontract costs.

 Technology Ownership